xangelix/read_range/README.md

 `read_range` offers a robust and efficient way to read a segment of a file without needing to read the entire file into memory.
 It's built for performance and safety, especially in concurrent applications.

-On Unix and Windows, it uses high-performance, platform-specific syscalls (`pread` / `ReadFileScatter`) that read from a specific offset without mutating the global file cursor.
+On Unix and Windows, it uses high-performance, platform-specific calls (`pread` on Unix / `seek_read` on Windows) that read from a specific offset without mutating the global file cursor.
 This makes it safe to read from the same file handle across multiple threads simultaneously.
 For other platforms, it uses a standard `seek` and `read` fallback.

 ## Key Features